xavierpok/tp/docs/UserGuide.md

 ### Un-marking contacts of interest : `unmark`

-Un-marks a contact of interest.
+Un-marks a contact of interest, which is shown by a yellow hollow star ☆.

 Format: `unmark INDEX`

-* Un-marks the contact at the specified `INDEX`, which is shown by a yellow hollow star.
+* Un-marks the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed contact list.
-* The index **must be a positive integer** starting from 1.
 * When a new contact is created, the contact is un-marked by default.
 * Does NOT update the last modified time of the given contact to the current time when executed.